 According to its official product page, Lansweeper provides IT Asset Management capabilities designed to give organizations complete control and visibility over their technology environment.
 The platform combines continuous discovery, lifecycle tracking, and analytics to help IT teams optimize performance, ensure compliance, and reduce unnecessary costs.

-Continuous asset discovery – Automatically detects and updates data on IT, OT, IoT, and cloud assets to maintain an accurate and real-time inventory.
+- Network discovery – Automatically discovers and updates IT, Operational Technology (OT), Internet of Things (IoT), and cloud assets to maintain a complete and current inventory.

-End-to-end Lifecycle Management – Tracks assets from procurement to retirement to improve usage, budgeting, and replacement planning.
+- Asset Lifecycle Management – Follows assets from procurement to retirement, supporting warranty tracking, upgrade planning, and replacement forecasting.

 Lansweeper reviews